 FORMAT function is a VBA function which you can use in macro code.
 I have to remind you that the FORMAT function cannot be used in the worksheet and you should always enter it into Visual Basic Editor when using it.

 Syntax of FORMAT function

-The syntax for FORMAT function is similar to that for TEXT function.
+The syntax for the FORMAT function is similar to that for the TEXT function.
 But the format here is fixed.
-It is not as flexible as that for TEXT function.
-Below table shows you the format and the corresponding explanation.
+It is not as flexible as that for the TEXT function.
+The below table shows you the format and the corresponding explanation.

 |General Number||Displays a number without thousand separators.|

 |Currency||Displays a thousand separators as well as two decimal places.|